Silver’s Worst Day Ever And Why It Changes Nothing

 “Have metals peaked?
 Is this the top?”

-My answer is that metals are not a growth stock to time.
-Corrections, pullbacks, and volatility are all part of the natural rhythm.
+My answer is that metals are not a growth stock to time the market.
+Corrections, pullbacks, and volatility are all part of their natural rhythm.
 The real question is: Am I sticking to my plan?
-Am I acting according to my why?
+Am I acting according to my "why"?

 At the end of the day, prices will move, headlines will change, but ounces remain ounces.
 Physical metals may be non-producing in the traditional investing sense but they produce security, wealth preservation, and freedom over time.